zghodsi/zghodsi.github.io/index.md

 ---

 ### News
+**Oct 2021** Our paper, "Circa: Stochastic ReLUs for Private Deep Learning", has been accepted to NeurIPS 2021.

+**Aug 2021** I have been selected as an [EECS Rising Star](https://risingstars21-eecs.mit.edu/).

 **May 2021** Our paper, "DeepReDuce: ReLU Reduction for Fast Private Inference", will appear at ICML 2021.

 **Apr 2021** Our paper, "Generating and Characterizing Scenarios for Safety Testing of Autonomous Vehicles", has been accepted to IEEE IV 2021.